This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 961fad56-bde2-4fbe-8895-5be03461729b

-This is a box field in openLCA, checking the box indicates that the process includes infrastructure requirements in its inventory.
+Checking the box indicates that the process accounts for infrastructure requirements in its inventory.
 Leave this box unchecked if infrastructure requirements are not included in the process.
+More information on the inlcusion of infrastructure should be described in the System Boundaries.

 Example(s)